Connect a module

 Back in ShopMCP, paste the key (starts with rk_) into the connect form.
 Optionally add a label if you plan to connect multiple Stripe accounts (e.g. “EU entity”, “US live”, “Test”).
 Click Connect Stripe.

-We verify the key with a single GET /v1/account round-trip.
-You get a specific error message if the key is the wrong type (e.g. you pasted a publishable key), missing scopes, or unreachable.
+ShopMCP’s required verification call is GET /v1/balance.
+After that, ShopMCP tries GET /v1/account only to pull a nicer account label.
+If Stripe blocks that account-metadata read, the connection still saves and you can rename it in ShopMCP.
+You get a specific error message if the key is the wrong type, missing scopes, or unreachable.
 The key is encrypted at rest in our DB and never sent to the LLM.

 Step 3 — Try it from chat